AhmedAbdelaziz0/Hill-Cypher/README.md

 # Hill-Cypher
 Implementation of Hill Cypher
 Hill cypher is an algorithm in cryptography
-The implementation is done by a team of three collage to get better at team work, Aziz(me), islam, rady.
+The implementation is done by a team of three Colleague to get better at teamwork, Aziz(me), islam, rady.